farmOS/farmOS/docs/guide/import.md

 * **Asset names** - A comma-separated list of asset names that this log is related to.
 These assets must already exist in farmOS in order for the link to be created. **See notes below.**
+* **Archive assets** - If this is set to "Y", then any assets referenced on the log will be archived.
+This can be used to archive assets at the same time as recording their harvest logs, for example.
+See "Boolean options" below for allowed values.
+If omitted, assets will not be archived.
+Note that this will archive assets even if the log is not marked "Done" during import.
 * **Areas** - A comma-separated list of areas that this log is related to.
   Areas will be matched on their name, and new areas will be created if they do not exist.